Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

 However, the collapse here is not complete; oscillations persist in the `quiescent' region, at a frequency near $2 \omega_0$~\cite{Zaheer1988, He2014}.
 The origin of this phenomenon is readily understood from Eq.~\eqref{spin_prob}.
 In the quiescent region, $\langle \phi_-(t) \vert \phi_+(t) \rangle \approx 0$.
-The spin dynamics is effectively determined by $\abs{A_+(t)}^2$ and $\abs{B_-(t)}^2$, which represent the probability of $\ket{+z}$ in the Floquet states $\Psipket$ and $\Psimket$, respectively.
-Within the RWA, the Floquet coefficients each have a single frequency component and the probabilities are constant.
-When counter-rotating terms are included, the Floquet coefficients develop components at higher frequencies.
-Since $A_+(t)$ ($B_-(t)$) contains only even (odd) multiples of $\omega_0$, the dominant correction involves terms with a frequency difference of $2\omega_0$.
+The spin dynamics is determined by $\abs{A_+(t)}^2$ and $\abs{B_-(t)}^2$, which represent the probability of $\ket{+z}$ in the Floquet states $\Psipket$ and $\Psimket$, respectively.
+In the JCM case, each of the Floquet coefficients has only one frequency component and hence the probabilities are constant.
+In the Rabi model, however, the counter-rotating terms cause the Floquet coefficients to develop additional components at higher frequencies.
+Since $A_+(t)$ ($B_-(t)$) contains only even (odd) multiples of $\omega_0$, the dominant correction involves cross terms with a frequency difference of $2\omega_0$.
 Consequently, the residual oscillations are unrelated to the quantum nature of the field.
 They arise because the Floquet states are time-dependent coherent superpositions of the bare spin eigenstates, a purely semiclassical effect.
 Interestingly, a similar effect can be seen around the node of the $n=1$ Laguerre polynomial in the collapse envelope, for the same reason.

 The analytical curves plotted in Fig.~\ref{fig:Rabi_collapse} involve two approximations: the FBRWA itself, and the approximate Floquet solutions.
 The validity of each approximation depends on the parameters in different ways.
 In (a), the Floquet approximation is indistinguishable from the numerical solution of the semiclassical model, so differences between the two curves indicate limitations of the FBRWA.
-In the lower two panels, the larger value of $\epsilon$ creates discrepancies in the Floquet approximation that are visible at earlier times, especially in the central region of the bottom plot.
-By contrast, as $\alpha$ increases from top to bottom, the FBRWA improves, particularly for the residual oscillations in the collapse region.
+In the lower two panels, the larger value of $\epsilon$ creates inaccuracies in the Floquet approximation that have a visible effect at earlier times, especially in the central region of the bottom plot.
+By contrast, as $\alpha$ increases from the top panel to the bottom, the FBRWA improves, particularly for the residual oscillations in the collapse region.